indie-mirror/indienet-docs/content/_index.en.md

 The first step in this mission is to empower the citizens of Ghent with their own place on the Web – their own [Indie Site](/site) at their own domain.
 This is a node in a federated web-based network where people can communicate with each other, the city, and with the world in general.

-To realise this vision, we are working with [Indie](https://ind.ie), our new Smart Citizen Lab, and [Combell](https://combell.gent), patrons of the .Gent top-level domain.
+To realise this vision, we are working with [Indie](https://ind.ie) and The City of Ghent.

   * More info: [Hallo.gent](/hallo.gent)
   * Source: [source.ind.ie/indienet/hallo-gent](https://source.ind.ie/indienet/hallo-gent)